Samantha Weeks

 Chesterfield, MI

-My career began in hospitality, where fast-paced, high-pressure environments taught me how to stay calm under pressure, anticipate needs, and lead teams with efficiency, clarity, and patience.
-Those skills translate directly to healthcare operations: managing multi-state workflows, coordinating care for hundreds of patients, and supporting both the clinical and now the sales side of our practice.
-Whether it’s optimizing processes, solving complex scheduling challenges, or supporting new membership enrollments, I bring resilience, organization, and adaptability to every task.
+My career began in hospitality, where fast-paced, high-pressure environments taught me to stay calm under pressure, anticipate needs, and lead teams with efficiency, clarity, and patience.
+Those skills now drive healthcare operations: managing multi-state workflows, coordinating care for hundreds of patients, and supporting both clinical and operational growth.
+From optimizing processes to solving complex scheduling challenges or guiding new membership enrollments, I bring resilience, organization, and adaptability to every task.

 • SalesRx Training for Associates and Intermediate Management